runag/runag/README.md

 limitations under the License.
 -->

-# Runag
+# Rùnag

-💜 Runag is an attempt to make a shell-only library to deploy linux/macos/windows workstations and servers.
+💜 Rùnag is an attempt to make a shell-only library to deploy linux/macos/windows workstations and servers.
 Shell is used partially as a way to solve bootstrap problem having a freshly installed system and partially as an exercise in stoicism.

 It probably won't help you to deploy some complex setups, but it can configure a pretty solid workstation and bootstrap some simple servers.

 You are now looking at the repository which mostly contains a standard library.
-For the examples of what could be accomplished with the library please check "runagfiles", that resides in other repositories:
+For the examples of what could be accomplished with the library please check "rùnagfiles", that resides in other repositories:

-  * [💚 Runagfile to configure a workstation](https://github.com/runag/workstation-runagfile).
+  * [💚 Rùnagfile to configure a workstation](https://github.com/runag/workstation-runagfile).
 It creates a computer that I could be used for daily pursuits without much of an additional configuration and setup.
 It installs and configures software, identities and keys, configures a scheduled backup.

-  * [🧡 Workstation deploy script runagfile](https://github.com/runag/workstation-deploy-script-runagfile).
+  * [🧡 Workstation deploy script rùnagfile](https://github.com/runag/workstation-deploy-script-runagfile).
 This short script may contain personal identifiable information that you may wish to keep private.
-It works in tandem with the first runagfile.
+It works in tandem with the first rùnagfile.
 It provides one command to encompass the whole workstation deployment process.

-## One-liner to deploy runag an a new machine
+## One-liner to deploy rùnag an a new machine

 ### Linux
 ```sh